Empire - podcast cover

 Goalhanger

 The rise and fall of empires, rulers, and the events that shaped world history.
-William Dalrymple and Anita Anand explore the intricate stories of revolutions, imperial wars, and the rulers who built and lost empires.
+William Dalrymple and Anita Anand explore the intricate stories of revolutions, imperial wars, and the people who built and lost empires.
 From the British Empire to the Ottomans to Ancient India, history is shaped by power struggles and territorial conquests.
 How does it continue to affect the world today?
 Empire Club: Become a member of the Empire Club to receive early access to miniseries, ad-free listening, early access to live show tickets, bonus episodes, book discounts, our exclusive newsletter, and access to our members’ chatroom on Discord!
 Head to empirepoduk.com to sign up.
 For more Goalhanger Podcasts, head to www.goalhanger.com.

 Episodes